Girgias/php-rfcs/container-offset-behaviour.md

 `??`, in which case ``BP_VAR_IS`` is passed to the ``type`` parameter.
 The ``read_dimension`` handler must also deal with the case where the ``offset`` `zval` pointer is the ``NULL`` pointer.
-This exoteric case happens during a nested assignment:
+This exoteric case happens during a nested assignment, which requires fetching intermediate values:
 ```php
 $object[][$offset] = $value;
 ```